john29917958/john29917958.github.io/source/_posts/My-Property.md

 <!--總資產超出 10,342,95，--> My account balances is:
 {% asset_img account.jpg %}

 The system language of my iPhone 12 Pro Blue ($1,589.
-Bought on February 2, 2021), Laptop ($1,618.
+Bought on February 2, 2021), laptop ($1,618.
 Bought on December 12, 2021) is set to English.
 {% asset_img systems.jpg %}

 <!--more-->